KorAP/Kalamar/README.md

 - `KorAPXML2Krill`: For integrated calls to [korapxml2krill](https://github.com/KorAP/KorAP-XML-Krill), if installed.
 - `KrillIndexer`: For integrated calls to [Krilll](https://github.com/KorAP/Krill), if installed and exposed by `KRILL_INDEXER_PATH`.
+- `KorAPXML2CoNLLU`: For integrated calls to [conllu2korapxml and korapxml2conllu](https://github.com/KorAP/KorAP-XML-CoNNL-U), if installed.

 ## Troubleshooting